Absolutely continuous invariant measures for random non-uniformly expanding maps: Introduction

-We can state similar results to Theorem \ref{mthm:PrincipalA} and Corollary \ref{mcor:finiteergodicmeasures} in the setting of random non-uniformly expanding maps, since the associated skew-product satisfies the conditions of these results.
+We can state similar results to Theorems \ref{mcor:finiteergodicmeasures} and \ref{mthm:PrincipalA} in the setting of random non-uniformly expanding maps, since the associated skew-product satisfies the conditions of these results.
 Moreover, inspired by one result of Buzzi \cite[Theorem 0.5]{Buzz00}, we can state the following probabilistic consequence of our results.

 \begin{maintheorem} Any admissible random non-uniformly expanding map on $I_0$ admits a finite number of SRB measures.
 Moreover, the SRB measures are absolutely continuous and, $\nu$-almost surely, the union of their random basins has total Lebesgue measure. \end{maintheorem}